brentthorne/beaverdown/README.md

 # brockdown

 This is a project that has been adapted from Zhian Kamvar's [beaverdown](https://github.com/zkamvar/beaverdown) package.
-Below is the README document that was provided with the `beaverdown` package with slight alterations to ensure user's of `brockdown` can easily construct a thesis with compliant formatting.
+Below is the README document that was provided with the `beaverdown` package with slight alterations to ensure user's of `brockdown` can easily construct a thesis with compliant formatting specific to [Brock University](https://brocku.ca/).

 ----------